openshift/openshift-origin-design/designs/virtualization/4.x/Templates/Templates.md

 From the Virtualization left nav item the user goes to the Virtual machine templates tab where they can see the full list of templates.
 From this point, we suggest 2 options to create a VM:

-- Create template via an action from the kebab menu
+- Create VM via an action from the kebab menu

 ![TemplatesTabOp1](img/TemplatesTabsOp1.png)

-- Create template via an action from the kebab menu and also allow an action link
+- Create VM via an action from the kebab menu and also allow an action link

 ![TemplatesTabOp2](img/TemplatesTabsOp2.png)

-Both options will lead the user to the first step of the wizard where they will need to provide a name for the VM they want to create.
+Both options will lead the user to the general step of the wizard where they will need to provide a name for the VM they want to create.

 ![UserNeedsToProvideName](img/provide-name.png)